Union Boys: Track listing

-Hold On (Keep Your Hand On That Gun)
+"Hold On (Keep Your Hand On That Gun)"

 "Hold On," itself a rewrite of a Gospel song "Gospel Plow," received a pro-war rewrite for this album, including the refrain: Hold on – Franklin D. / Hold on – Winston C. / Hold on – Chiang Kai-shek / Hold on – Joseph Stalin / Keep your hands on that gun / And hold on.
 The song appeared on White's posthumous album Free and Equal Blues (1998).
-A celebration of the Alllies' united front, the song is an entertaining reminder of what strange bedfellows politics can make, as the singers belt out the names of their heroic leaders: Franklin Roosevelt, Winston Churchill, Chiang Kai-shek, and Joseph Stalin.
+A celebration of the Allies' united front, the song is an entertaining reminder of what strange bedfellows politics can make, as the singers belt out the names of their heroic leaders: Franklin Roosevelt, Winston Churchill, Chiang Kai-shek, and Joseph Stalin.
 Later, Josh White recorded the old folk tune as a new song, "Keep Your Hand on that Vote" that called "united Negroes" to voting booths.

-(The folk song saw renewed resurgence in the 1950s and 1960s as "Keep Your Eyes on the Prize.")
+The folk song saw renewed resurgence in the 1950s and 1960s as "Keep Your Eyes on the Prize."